Meet the Team

 Duncan Campbell (he/him) has called Juneau home since 2017.
 He began his journey with Trail Mix by completing a summer of field work in 2014 and then returned in 2017.
 Duncan has worked for Trail Mix for six seasons, working as a crew member, crew leader, and now as our Trails Coordinator.
 Duncan mostly gets his fix of hiking during the trail season; but, he enjoys the openness of Gastineau Meadows trail and the variety of Perseverance.
 As a new dad, Duncan is excited to start exploring more of Juneau’s trails with his family.

 Meghan (she/her) moved to Juneau a two years ago to attend University of Alaska Southeast.
-She will graduate this May with a degree in Environmental Studies.
+She graduated May 2021 with a degree in Environmental Studies.
 As part of the Outdoor Studies Program at UAS she became familiar with the trails of Juneau and enjoys using them to ski in the winter and hike in the summer.
-Meghan is coming up on one year of working for Trail Mix.
+Meghan has been with Trail Mix since May 2020.
 She spent the summer shoveling gravel, chainsawing fallen trees, and working with her crew.
 In the fall, she began doing administrative work to learn more about Trail Mix.

 Alaska State Parks

 US Forest Service